tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 ## Motivation

 When a server responds to a TLS Client Hello, its initial flight of packets is limited in size by the underlying transport protocol.
-If the initial flight of packets exceeds the size limit, the server must wait for the client to acknowledge receipt, incurring the latency penalty of an additional round trip before the handshake can complete.
+If the initial flight of packets exceeds the size limit, the server must wait for the client to acknowledge receipt, incurring the additional latency of a round trip before the handshake can complete.
 For TLS handshakes over TCP, the maximum size of the server’s initial flight is typically around 14,500 bytes.
 For TLS handshakes in QUIC, the limit is much lower at a maximum of 4500 bytes ({{RFC9000, Section 8.1}}).

 The existing compression schemes used in {{TLSCertCompress}} have been shown to deliver a substantial improvement in QUIC handshake latency {{FastlyStudy}}, {{QUICStudy}} by reducing the size of server's certificate chain and so fitting the server's initial messages within a single flight.
 However, in a post-quantum setting, the signatures and public keys used in a TLS certificate chain will be typically 10 to 40 times their current size and cannot be compressed with existing TLS Certificate Compression schemes.
 Consequently studies {{SCAStudy}} {{PQStudy}} have shown that post-quantum certificate transmission becomes the dominant source of latency in PQ TLS with certificate chains alone expected to exceed even the TCP initial flight limit.
-This motivates alternative designs for reducing the on-wire size of post-quantum certificate chains.
+This motivates alternative designs for reducing the wire size of post-quantum certificate chains.

 ## Overview

-This draft introduces a new TLS Certificate Compression scheme which is intended specifically for use on the WebPKI.
+This draft introduces a new compression scheme which is intended specifically for use in TLS Certificate Compression for WebPKI applications.
 It makes used of a shared dictionary between client and server consisting of all intermediate and root certificates contained in the root stores of major browsers sourced from the Common CA Database {{CCADB}}.
 As of May 2023, this dictionary would be 2.6 MB in size and consist of roughly 1500 intermediate certificates and 150 root certificates.
 The disk footprint can be reduced to effectively zero as many clients (such as Mozilla Firefox & Google Chrome) are already provisioned with their trusted intermediate and root certificates for compatibility and performance reasons.

 Using a shared dictionary allows for this compression scheme to deliver dramatically more effective compression, reducing an entire certificate chain to roughly 25% of its original size, rather than the 75% achieved by existing generic schemes.
 Firstly, the intermediate and root certificates are compressed to a couple of bytes each and effectively no longer contribute to the wire size of the certificate chain.
 Secondly, the end-entity certificate can be further reduced by reference to strings in the shared dictionary.
 A preliminary evaluation of this scheme suggests that 50% of certificate chains in use today fit in under 1000 bytes and 95% fit in under 1500 bytes.
 This is substantially smaller than  can be achieved with the use of existing TLS certificate compression schemes and the suppression of CA certificates as proposed in {{SCA}}.
 This is because whilst {{SCA}} removes the intermediate and root certs from the chain entirely, this also removes the redundancy that generic TLS certificate compression schemes exploit.

 It is also important to note that as this is only a compression scheme, it does not impact any trust decisions in the TLS handshake or perform trust negotiation.
 A client can offer this compression scheme whilst only trusting a subset of the certificates in the CCADB snapshot, similarly a server can offer this compression scheme whilst using a certificate chain which does not chain back to a WebPKI root.
-Similarly, a new root or intermediate can be included in CCADB and static dictionary at the start of their application to the root store and if their application is approved will benefit from this compression scheme from the very first day of trust.
+Further, a new root certificates are typically included in the CCADB at the start of their application to the root store, a process which typically takes more than a year and so if their application is approved will benefit from this compression scheme from the very first day of use on the web.
 As a result this scheme is equitable in so far as it provides equal benefits for all CAs in the WebPKI, doesn't privilege any particular end-entity certificate or website and allows WebPKI clients to make individual trust decisions without fear of breakage.

 ## Relationship to other drafts